Have a Question?

 Garrison Hall South

 Stevenson University admits qualified students regardless of disability and welcomes the full participation of students with disabilities in all aspects of campus life.
-The Office of Student Success coordinates with various campus partners to ensure equal access to University programs, facilities and services.
+The Office of Disability Services coordinates with various campus partners to ensure equal access to University programs, facilities and services.

-Students with disabilities who require accommodations should contact the Office of Student Success as early as possible prior to the start of their first academic semester, or upon onset of disability, to initiate the intake and eligibility process.
+Students with disabilities who require accommodations should contact the Office of Disability Services prior to the start of their first academic semester, or upon onset of disability, to initiate the intake and eligibility process.
+The student must have an active role in the Office of Disability Services' registration process.
+Parents, Faculty, Staff, etc., may not request services on the student's behalf.

 Stevenson students seeking information, forms, and documents from the Office of Disability Services should use the SUNow Portal.